 The participants do not come face-to-face with each other in shuttle mediation.
 Instead, they remain in separate rooms and the mediator literally “shuttles” between them – discussing with one person, then going to the other to have a similar discussion, relaying suggestions and proposals put forward by the other, and then going back to pass on the replies and counter-suggestions, and continuing the negotiations.

-This approach also works well with online mediation, which is an increasingly popular alternative to travelling to the mediator’s office for mediation sessions.
+This approach also works well with online MIAM mediation, which is an increasingly popular alternative to travelling to the mediator’s office for mediation sessions.
 In this case, the participants would not see or hear each other on screen, and the mediator will discuss matters individually.

 When might shuttle mediation be a good choice?